backdrop-contrib/slick/docs/TROUBLESHOOTING.md

 4. Slick release is similar, or later than Blazy.

+5. Skins are permanently cached.
+Clear cache if new skins you created or provided by sub-modules do not appear immediately.

 ## KNOWN ISSUES
 1. Slick admin CSS may not be compatible with private or contrib admin